Trump targets vote certification in late bid to block Biden

 Then all eyes turn to statewide certification.

-In Wayne County, the two Republican canvassers at first balked at certifying the vote and then reversed course after widespread condemnation — but not before Trump praised their actions.
+In Wayne County, the two Republican canvassers at first balked at certifying the vote, winning praise from Trump, and then reversed course after widespread condemnation.
 A person familiar with the matter said Trump reached out to the canvassers, Monica Palmer and William Hartmann, on Tuesday evening after the revised vote to express gratitude for their support.
+Then, on Wednesday, Palmer and Hartmann signed affidavits saying they believe the county vote “should not be certified.”

 Time is running short for Trump.
 Across the nation, recounts and court challenges must wrap up and election results must be certified by Dec.
 8. That’s the constitutional deadline ahead of the Electoral College meeting the following week.